macimax/WIKI_STEPMANIA/Project-Antenna.md

-Project Antenna is a proposal to revamp StepMania's netcode to offer more flexible online functionality, including the ability for passive, online service servers (akin to e-Amusement or AM.NET) that can stream player statistics and scores to a score tracking server.
+Project Antenna is a proposal to revamp StepMania's netcode to offer more flexible online functionality, including the ability for passive, online service servers (akin to e-Amusement, AM.NET or NESiCAxLive) that can stream player statistics and scores to a score tracking server.
 Unlike SMO, this would be able to occur in the background during normal gameplay, without requiring the user to log into a network lobby server in order to take advantage of such features.

 Tracking of progress related to Antenna is taking place on a [project board](https://github.com/stepmania/stepmania/projects/1).